thetomcraig/dotfiles/install_scripts/README_macos.md

   - Power Pack
   - Sync Folder Location
   - Show the list view primarily with large items

-- BetterTouchTool
-  - Open then quit it
-  - Then copy over settings

 - Sign into 1Password
 - Start Backing up with Backblaze